 Why make funky bows?
 What do we use them for?
-Well, of course, we add them to our wreaths, but they also work great for so many other projects.
-You can use these bows on door hangers, swags, garlands, Christmas trees and even gifts.
-The whimsy look you get from all the tails heading out in different directions really makes ANY project stand out in the best possible way.
+Well, of course, we add them to our wreaths, but they also work great for lots of other projects!
+You can use these bows on door hangers, swags, garlands, Christmas trees, and even gifts.
+The whimsy effect you get from all the tails heading out in different directions really makes ANY project stand out in the best possible way.

-How to Make a Christmas Funky Bow
+How To Make A Funky Bow For Christmas

 - EZ bow maker